aceirus/PyTorch/README.md

 - includes many layers as Torch

-- lot of loss functions
+- contains a lot of loss functions

-- can be considered as NumPy extension to GPUs
+- can be considered as form of NumPy extension to GPUs

 - allows building networks whose structure is dependent on computation itself